The Last Safety System: Why the AI Rebels Inside Big Tech Might Be All We've Got

 What exists instead is a set of voluntary frameworks: company‑authored “responsible AI” policies, industry‑association guidelines, government-convened “AI safety institutes” that produce benchmarks and best‑practice documents — all of which are written by the same actors who benefit from not being regulated, and none of which have the force of law.

 The EU AI Act is the most serious legislative attempt so far.
 It does create mandatory requirements for high‑risk AI systems.
 But it has broad carve‑outs for national security and defence — exactly the domain where the most consequential deployments are happening.
+The legislation stops precisely where the problem begins.

 In practice, the question of whether an AI model should be used to assist in lethal targeting, or to score civilian populations for risk, or to flag individuals for watchlists, is being decided in private meetings between defence officials and a handful of CEOs.
 Not in parliaments.
 Not in courts.
 Not by voters.